-While work such as (Minton et al. 2005) and (Tejada, Knoblock, & Minton 2002) link records together based on the common heterogeneous transformations between the records, the transformations used are provided to the algorithm a priori and created manually.
+While work such as Minton, et. al, [9] and Tejada, Knoblock, and Minton [18] link records together based on the common heterogeneous transformations between the records, the transformations used are provided to the algorithm a priori and created manually.
 For example, in matching cars, a user might create and supply a list of synonyms such as "hatchback" equals "liftback."
 Beyond the cost in creating these lists, there is no assurance that the created sets of transformations will be useful for matching the records.
-For instance, while the list creator might think "hatchback" and "liftback" will be useful, they might only occur infrequently within the data sources.
+For instance, while the list creator might think "hatchback" and "liftback" will be useful, they may only occur infrequently within the data sources or there may be cases where they are misleading.

-This paper presents an algorithm for mining these transformations, making their use more robust, scalable and cost effective.
+By mining these transformations instead of composing them manually, we make the use of heterogeneous transformations more robust, scalable and cost effective.
 Further, by mining the transformations, rather than creating them, the algorithm can discover multi-token, combination transformations that would be difficult to construct manually.
 For instance, our algorithm discovers that "2D Coupe" and "2 Dr Hatchback" are a transformation between car trims.
 This transformation combines a pseudo-synonym (hatchback equals coupe), with an abbreviation (2D equals 2 Dr).
-Further, the algorithm selects only those mined transformations that have high mutual information, indicating that these transformations provide dependency information about their co-occurrence.
+Further, the algorithm selects only those mined transformations that have high mutual information, indicating that these transformations provide dependency information about their cooccurrence.
 In this manner, not only are the transformations created algorithmically, but they also provide a certain amount of information about whether or not they will be useful as a pair.

 Although these transformations apply well to record linkage, they are not limited in their use to this application domain.
 Once mined, these lists of transformations could be useful for many tasks.
 For instance, transformations could be used in information retrieval as expanded thesauri that go beyond traditional English language thesauri.
-Another domain where transformations are useful are in text understanding.
-For instance, rather than creating lists of nicknames and abbreviations by hand to aid the understanding, one could use the lists mined by our approach.
-Lastly, such transformations could be used in information extraction to aid in disambiguating and discovering the extractions.
+Another domain where transformations are useful is in schema mapping.
+For instance, giving a set of transformations to an alignment system such as iMap [3] can greatly increase its ability to find text matches within the columns which aids its alignment.
+Such transformations could be also used in information extraction to aid in disambiguating and discovering the extractions.
+For instance, by combining a set of transformations with an algorithm for resolving object resolutions [20], an extractor might be able to identify extractions it could not previously.
+For instance, one article might mention "CPK" and another might mention "California Pizza Kitchen," and both restaurant names could be extracted and consolidated.